 - 1. Connect the controller to a PC via one of the network interfaces (X1, X2). - 2.
-Start a web browser program on the PC and call up the WBM of the controller. - 3.
+Start a web browser program on the PC and call up the WBM of the controller (see Section "Commissioning" > ... > "Configuration via Web-Based-Management (WBM)"). - 3.
 Log in on the controller as "admin" user with the standard password. - 4.
 Change the password for all users on the WBM "Configuration of the users for the WBM" page. - 5.
 Select each user and enter a new password and confirm it.